COSC-499-W2025/cosc-499-w2025-capstone-project-project-starter/logs/individual/Will_Tilden.md

      None for this week, group feels good, I think we'll have a bit of a busies few weeks after reading week just getting everything pulled together for milestone 1 but I think that this team will work well together towards getting everything put together on time.
 I'm looking forward to the challenge.

+- Working on in the next sprint

+    - I'll be working together with the whole team to piece together our pipeline and get it working to a point where we can run containers, upload a zip, pass to the parser and then the ML... etc. basically getting all of the individual components working together to a point where we can feel reasonably close to being complete milestone 1.

 # Personal log of Will Tilden (from Week 8) as per the personal log format outlined in lecture slides

 ## Applicable date range